aristanetworks/quicktrace-public/README.md

 ```

-Similarly to Arista’s internal tracing library, QTFMT macros try to include the class name and function name:
+By default, QTFMT macros try to include the class name and function name:
 - QTFMT0: includes the class name and the function name.
 - QTFMT0_FUNC: includes only the function name
 - QTFMT0_RAW: doesn’t include anything